- Departments & Divisions

 - Active Transportation & Mobility

 Pedestrian & Bicycle Plan

-The City of Grand Junction is embarking on the very exciting process of developing the City’s first citywide Pedestrian and Bicycle Plan.
+In the fall of 2022, the City of Grand Junction embarked on the exciting process of developing the City’s first citywide Pedestrian and Bicycle Plan.
 The Pedestrian and Bicycle Plan will envision the future pedestrian and bicycle network, prioritizing effective investments that will establish Grand Junction as a comfortable and welcoming place for people walking, rolling, and biking.
-The plan will guide the City on how and where to strategically make improvements and address gaps in the places people walk and bike, incorporating national best practices in bicycle and pedestrian planning and design.
-This plan will also provide concrete, actionable guidance for the City to better implement its existing Complete Streets Policy.

 As a part of the 2018 Circulation Plan, the City identified Active Transportation Corridors as important for non-motorized travel.
 These corridors will create Grand Junction’s backbone active transportation network, improving comfort for people walking, rolling, and biking as the City upgrades or completes pedestrian and bicycle facilities.
 The Pedestrian and Bicycle Plan will refine that network to ensure it reflects the community’s current network vision and improves access to key destinations.
 It will identify the bicycle facility types most appropriate to each corridor.
 This plan will also assess barriers created by major intersections, identify high-injury crash locations, develop street cross-sections, and establish other implementation strategies so the City has a clear path for phased implementation of the bicycle and pedestrian network.